 After screening, the remaining lubricant and other extragranular excipients such as disintegrant, glidant etc., are added to the granulation and mixed gently to achieve a uniform blend.

-The mixed granules are compressed into tablet using either single or rotary tablet press fitted with appropriate punches and dies.
+The mixed granules are compressed into tablets using either single or rotary tablet press fitted with appropriate punches and dies.

 Similar to wet granulation, tablets manufactured by dry granulation method may be coated if the need arises.

 As with wet granulation, there are several advantages associated with dry granulation and they include: